tpntn/42_init/README.md

 #In red:	a deduction, written in your own words

 Todo:
- = before submit, make sure all scripts can be executes
+ - before submit, make sure all scripts can be executes

 Some (maybe) usefull commands:
- = man top
+ - top
- = man df
+ - df
- = man ifconfig
+ - ifconfig
- = arp -a
+ - arp -a
+ - ps
+ - kill
+ - ping
+ - netstat
+ - route
+ - traceroute
+ - hosts
+ - networks
+ -